Invariant solutions for equations of axion electrodynamics: Discussion

 Solutions presented in sections 3 and 4 can have various useful applications.
 Indeed, the significance of exact solutions, even particular ones, can be rather high.
 First they present a certain information about particular properties of the model.
 Secondly, they can solve an important particular boundary value problem, a famous example of this kind is the Barenblat solution for the diffusion equation \cite{Barenblat}.
 In addition, the particular exact solutions can be used to test the accuracy of various approximate approaches.

 The found solutions, especially those which include arbitrary functions or, like (\ref{wond1}), satisfy the superposition principle, are good candidates to applications in various initial and boundary value problems of axion electrodynamics.
 Some of these solutions, e.g., (\ref{bed}), (\ref{A1a}) with $\mu=1$ and $c_1^2+c_2^2>1$, describe the wave propagation with the group velocity higher then the velocity of light.
 Moreover, these solutions are smooth and bounded functions which correspond to positive definite and bounded energy density \cite{NK1}.
+In spite of that these solutions are causal since their energy velocity does not exceed the velocity of light \cite{NK1}.

+The existence of linear solutions for nonlinear partial differential equations is a very interesting phenomenon which helps to clarify basic properties of some nonlinear models.
+We have indicated some particular solutions of axion electrodynamics which satisfy the superposition principle.
+A systematical study of such solutions for the Hirota bilinear equations was carried out in paper \cite{Ma1}.

 We believe that the list of exact solutions presented in sections 3 and 4 can find other interesting applications.
 In particular, solutions, which correspond to algebras $A_9$, $A_{1}$, $A_{17}$, $A_{18}$ and $A_{28}$ generate well visible dynamical contributions to the axion mass.
 In addition, as it was indicated in \cite{ninni}, the vectors of the electric and magnetic fields described by relations (\ref{N11}) give rise to exactly solvable Dirac equation for a charged particle anomalously interacting with these fields.
 We plane to present a detailed analysis of the obtained solutions elsewhere.